You’ll love these easy to prepare mocha truffles, chocolate covered creamy treats that are perfect for eating or gift giving! Recipe makes 5 dozen!

 I LOVE to make truffles for our family and friends to enjoy any old time of the year.
 One of my “traditions” is to make Mocha Truffles each year at Christmas time, along with a couple other kinds of truffles.

 I found this amazingly simple truffle recipe in one of my old “Taste of Home” magazines almost 20 years ago.
 They taste wonderful, and are surprisingly easy to make.
-I’ve made them countless times over the years and they always are a big hit!
+I’ve made good old mocha truffles countless times over the years, and they always are a big hit!

-The decadent chocolate and coffee flavor combination is the reason I have made them so many times (I LOVE mocha…yum!) .
-So good…so creamy… sigh.
-If only they were calorie-free.
+Mocha truffles are some of my absolute favorite decadent treats!
+The rich chocolate and coffee flavor combination is the reason I have made these truffles so many times over the years.
+They are so good, and so creamy… sigh.
+If only they were calorie-free!

-I hope you will give these a try.
-They are great ANY time of the year, and are a wonderful gift to give a friend or colleague.
-Trust me…
+I hope you will give these mocha truffles a try.
+They are great ANY time of the year, and are a wonderful “sweet” gift to give a friend or colleague.
+Trust me.
+Have a wonderful day!

 - 2 packages (12 oz. each) semi-sweet chocolate chips